Skip Navigation

 • Blindspot accidents: Semis have much larger blindspots than other types of vehicles.
 When a driver fails to check their blindspot or proceed with caution, it can cause crashes.

-• Unsecured cargo: Improperly loaded or secured cargo can create several different hazards.
-Cargo may fall off the truck into traffic, or the load may shift causing the driver to lose control of the trailer.Ā
+• Unsecured cargo: Improper loading or secured cargo can create several different hazards.
+Cargo may fall off the truck into traffic, or the load may shift causing the driver to lose control of the trailer.

-Other types of accidents with semi-trucks include rollovers, front-end collisions, rear-end accidents, and lane change accidents.
-These accidents may occur because of driver errors, trucking company negligence, or poor driving conditions.
+Other types of accidents with semi-trucks include rollover accidents, front-end collisions, rear-end accidents, and lane change accidents.
+These accidents may occur because of truck driver errors, trucking company negligence, or poor driving conditions.

 Causes of Truck Accidents In New Jersey

-• Truck driver fatigue: Drowsy driving has been shown to be as dangerous as drunk driving.
+• Truck driver fatigue: Drowsy or reckless driving has been shown to be as dangerous as drunk driving.
 If a trucker nods off at the wheel, crashes can happen.

 • Distracted driving: Whenever a driver takes their attention off the road, accidents may occur.
 Cell phones, radios, food and beverages, and speaking with other occupants are common distractions.